Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 Was it a wound?

-And judging by its location... it was quite peculiar.
+And looking at its position... it was quite peculiar.

 I abruptly lifted my head to look at him.